ECMTF is member of :

-By joining us, you can also support our actions and contribute to getting this disease better known and more widely recognized.
-Beyond this noble cause, for your organization it’s about stepping up in the name of solidarity: promoting more widespread information, supporting the scientific challenges and believing in a better world.
+You can also support our actions and contribute to getting this disease better known and more widely recognized by joining us.
+Beyond this noble cause, it’s about stepping up in the name of solidarity for your organization: promoting more widespread information, supporting the scientific challenges, and believing in a better world.

 We would like to thank Pharnext, our major sponsor since 2017 for our European Awareness Campaign in 7 European countries.